doswelleth-zz/beginners-academy/blog.md

 Things worsen as the needs for small business denominations of Royal Copper coins were not being produced, as the Royal Mint saw [copper as unworthy to bear the visage of a king](http://store.mises.org/Good-Money-P519.aspx){:target="_blank"}.
 This led to the advent of [Tradesman's Tokens](http://www.thecoppercorner.com/history/18thC_hist.html){:target="_blank"}, also known as a "Commercial Tokens," "Specious Tokens," "Private Tokens," "Political Tokens," "Social issues," and "Building Medalets."

-While not officially acknowledged by the Royal Mint (they were swiftly outlawed some decades later), they were integral to the success of Industrial Revolution England.
+While not officially acknowledged by the Royal Mint (they were swiftly outlawed some decades later), they were integral to the success of Industrial Revolutionary England.

 Workers could be paid for services rendered.
 Coins were fungible between butcher and baker, as their shops were owned and operated by earnest and production-ready shopkeepers.
 There was no central bank until [1694](https://en.wikipedia.org/wiki/Bank_of_England){:target="_blank"} and even then these tokens were the standard of the bourgeois class for several decades hence.